Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 Subtotal: 25

+# Campaign for cartouches
+- 13376

+Subtotal: 1

 # Misrenders / extended (including cases when misrendered char covers another CP)
 - 13470: a bit craggy, not A1 + A2
 - 13475: from extended, better feet